clayton-snyder/configs/config_notes.md

 `ZEBAR_CONFIG_DIR` = ./glazewm/.glzr/zebar
 `XDG_CONFIG_HOME` = %configs%

+Path to brave.exe should be on PATH.
+To use a different browser, change the alt+b mapping in glaze's config.yaml

 install IosevkaCustom font by dragging all the TTFs into the area specified in Windows font settings